 Top tip: Bring a change of clothes – there’s a very good chance you’ll get soaked on the rapids!
 It also takes over an hour to get to the park by car from Orlando, so pre-plan your transportation.

-Moons ago, Hollywood Studios was famously known for its big-hitting attractions: Tower of Terror and the Rock ‘n’ Roller Coaster® Starring Aerosmith.
+Moons ago, Disney’s Hollywood Studios was famously known for its big-hitting attractions: Twilight Zone Tower of Terror and the Rock ‘n’ Roller Coaster® Starring Aerosmith.
 Coveted as they are, today, Toy Story Land draws in the mammoth crowds, where guests of all ages are made to feel toy-sized.
-Since it’s opening, the park has come alive with a flurry of families looking to ride Slinky Dog Dash and other themed attractions.
+Since its opening, the park has come alive with a flurry of families looking to ride Slinky Dog Dash and other themed attractions.
 Meet and greets are a given, so have your autograph book at the ready to meet Woody, Buzz and crew.

 Best for: Jedi’s and movie buffs.